-Nucleosynthesis events that take place only after about 100 regular CCSNe enriched the ISM, can be expected to lead to stars with [Fe/H]$<$-3 and above. (\cite{Farouqi.ea:2022} argue that collapsars as well as compact binary mergers have a frequency lower than regular CCSNe by approximately a factor of 120, but we will discuss this further in the next subsubsections).
-These order of magnitude estimates appear be reflected in what is shown in Fig.\ref{fig:farouqFeH} for the different r-process enhanced stars.
+Nucleosynthesis events that take place only after about 100 or more regular CCSNe enriched the ISM, can be expected to lead to stars with higher metallicities ([Fe/H]$\approx$-3 and above).
+It was argued in \cite{Farouqi.ea:2022} that collapsars as well as compact binary mergers have a frequency lower than regular CCSNe by approximately a factor of 120.
+(We will discuss such numbers further in the following subsubsections.)
+These order of magnitude estimates appear to be reflected in what is shown in Fig.\ref{fig:farouqFeH} for the different r-process-enhanced stars.
 Although from that figure alone, one cannot argue that the three categories limited-r, r-I, and r-II stars represent the enrichment scenarios of star-forming regions by different contributing explosion sites, we note that correlation analysis (comparing Pearson and Spearman correlation values for Fe and Eu) would, however, support this conclusion \citep{Farouqi.ea:2025}.